adnanamin69/AdmobSdkAfTech/README.md

   setElapseTime(20);
  ```

- ##  NAtive Ad
+ ##  Native Ad
-For NAtive Ads create an Instance of  `LoadNativeAd`  Class :
+For Native Ads create an Instance of  `LoadNativeAd`  Class :

-pass three parameters in constructor `activity`  container for ad `FrameLayout`  and `Size Enum` with the parameter of ad Id
+Pass three parameters in constructor `activity`  container for ad `FrameLayout`  and `Size Enum` with the parameter of ad Id

+For Cstom layout create a layout with a parent class of `ConstraintLayout` with the folowing Ids

+### Kotlin

 #### Small Size ad
 ```kotlin